DefGuard/docs/README.md

 # Welcome

 Welcome to the Defguard documentation.
-Here, you'll learn how to explore the full capabilities of the platform, set up a quick demo instance, configure a production-ready deployment, and get your client application up and running.
+Here, you’ll learn how to explore the full capabilities of the platform, set up a quick demo instance, configure a production-ready deployment, and get your client application up and running.

 ### How is this documentation organised?